toi-k/excel-education-analysis/readme.md

 ## Analysis

-The analysis was conducted using pivot tables in Excel, with countries as rows and average spending shares calculated across the selected time period.
+The analysis was conducted using pivot tables in Excel, with countries as rows and average spending shares calculated across the selected countries or time periods.

+An example of one of the pivot tables that were made:

 ![pivot-table-example](./screenshots/pivot-snapshot.png)